otrv4/otrv4/notes/tor-dev-meeting-notes.md

 TODO: decide how to handle dropped messages.
 Do we set a time limit so we don't have to keep key material around forever?

-TODO: decide whether we should reveal one MAC per message, or reveal a head value for which every MAC in that chain can be derived.
+TODO: decide whether we should reveal one MAC key per message, or reveal a head value for which every MAC key in that chain can be derived.

 TODO: define what receiver confirmation of having received a message means.